iamariezflores/laravel-docker-template/README.md

 5. Exit from the container bash terminal.
 6. Run `` make composer-update ``
 7. Change Directory into the App folder and run `` php artisan serve ``
-8. Change back to the root directory.
-9. You should be able to start Laravel.
+8. You should be able to start Laravel.

 # Make Commands
 1. `` make down `` set docker to stop